Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

 ### Externally Visible Address

 In the following sections we refer to an "externally visible address".
-This is simply the address of an interface on the machine being configured that can be seen by other nodes in the Tachyon cluster.
+This is simply the address of an interface on the machine being configured that can be seen by other nodes in the Alluxio cluster.
 On EC2, you should use the `ip-x-x-x-x` address.
 In particular, don't use `localhost` or `127.0.0.1`, as other nodes will then be unable to reach your node.

-### Configuring Fault Tolerant Tachyon
+### Configuring Fault Tolerant Alluxio

-In order to enable fault tolerance for Tachyon, additional configuration settings must be set for Tachyon masters, workers, and clients.
+In order to enable fault tolerance for Alluxio, additional configuration settings must be set for Alluxio masters, workers, and clients.
 In `conf/tachyon-env.sh`, these java options must be set:

 <table class="table">
 <tr><th>Property Name</th><th>Value</th><th>Meaning</th></tr>